arielsarah/liftoff-assignments/P2-Project_Outline/README.md

 -Supplements and Medications - Supplements are additives that can be added to a horse's feed.
 Some supplements should always be added while others are only used for a short amount of time.
 Medications are similar.
 These can both be added to a horse's feed schedule for a set period of time or a set number of times.

--User Profiles - Feeders will all have their own login and can mark off each feeding once it has been finished.
+-User Profiles (to be added after first release) - Feeders will all have their own login and can mark off each feeding once it has been finished.
 The Barn Manager will then be able to view which feeder completed which day's feeding.

 ### Technologies